The Execution tab of the Properties window in a workflow is broken down into 3 sections:

 The concerned operators will be notified by email, if there is an email address in their profile.
 To define workflow supervisors, go to the Supervisor(s) field of the properties (General tab).

-The Notification to a workflow supervisor default template includes a link for accessing the Adobe Campaign console via the Web so that the recipient can work on the issue once they are logged on.
+The Notification to a workflow supervisor default template includes a link for accessing the Adobe Campaign Client Console via the Web so that the recipient can work on the issue once they are logged on.